vuestorefront/vue-storefront/packages/core/docs/guide/theme.md

 ## In-app Notifications

 In Vue Storefront we're providing Notifications system based on composable `useUiNotification`.
+Also, we have prepared [common notification messages](/guide/theme.html#example-of-use-common-notification-messages).
+You can find them inside the assets directory (`/assets/notifications`).

 There are three types of notifications: `danger`, `success` and `info`.